What makes your wedding different from all the other events that happen at your venue?

 Think of flowers as the “icing on the cake” or the jewelry and accessories to a great outfit.

-We’ve asked Tampa Bay’s best wedding florist to share their insight for “A Guide to Hiring a Wedding Florist in Tampa Bay.”
+We've asked Tampa Bay's best wedding florists to share their insight for “A Guide to Hiring a Wedding Florist in Tampa Bay.”

 What Do Couples Need to Know Before They Start Contacting Florists?

-“You need to have some important details in place.
-Couples need to have a wedding date and their venue booked as well as the approximate number of guests who will be attending.
+“Before contacting a florist, couples need to have their wedding date set and their venue booked.
+They also need to know such things as color palette, approximate guest count, and the number of people in their bridal party.
 This is very important because it is difficult to start planning and designing flowers if there is not a specific date picked and wedding venue booked.
 The number of guests is also important so that the appropriate number of tables and centerpieces can be planned,” Jean King, owner Monarch Events and Designs

 John Elice, of Bruce Wayne Florals adds:

 “Knowing your wedding date and booking a venue is essential before approaching a potential florist.
 It is also critical to have a floral decor budget in mind.
 We highly recommend that couples hire an experienced wedding planner to help them plan their wedding.
 Their expertise is invaluable in setting budgets with vendors.
 Once you finalize the event details, start gathering inspirational images and color palettes to clearly understand the atmosphere you want to create for your guests.
 Make a list of items you would like your florist to provide.
 Consider your floral preferences, as well as any allergies that need to be taken into account when selecting flowers.
 Knowing the date of your event is also crucial in determining the availability of floral varieties, as some flowers are not available year-round.
 When choosing flowers for your wedding, be flexible with your bloom selection.
 Your florist will maintain the overall aesthetic, regardless of the flower choices.”

 What's the Best Way to Set a Floral Budget?